 FAQ

-The accepted formats are the LAS format for point clouds (when creating the project) and the TIFF format for digital models (once the project is created).
+The accepted format is the LAS format.
 To create a project on Lidarvisor, you must import a point cloud in LAS format.
 This is a data format commonly used to represent a point cloud generated from a laser (LASer) scan or generated through photogrammetry.
 Many software packages allow you to export to this data format (e.g., DJI Terra, Terrascan, Global Mapper, Metashape, Pix4D…).
 The LAZ format (compressed LAS) is not accepted at the moment.

 For more information on the LAS format, you can visit this site: https://www.asprs.org/divisions-committees/lidar-division/laser-las-file-format-exchange-activities

-As a freemium user, you can import LAS files up to 1 GB and have a total storage space of 5 GB.
-Do not hesitate to contact our sales service, using the contact form on the side, in order to import larger files.
+As a freemium user, you can import LAS files up to 2 GB each, with a total storage limit of 2 GB.

 When your project is created, you can share it with your colleagues.
 To do this, once logged in to Lidarvisor, you need to click the “Share” button (at the top right) and copy the project access link.
 People with this link will be able to view your project, including the point clouds and digital models that make up the project.
 However, they will not be able to download the files.
 This is read-only consultation.